cuiyongbo/hello-world/my_wiki/mathematics_glossary/latex_symbols_02.rst

 #.
 Radical signs

-    Radical signs Use sqrt, which adjusts to the size of its argument:
+    Radical signs use sqrt, which adjusts to the size of its argument:
     \sqrt{x^3} --> :math:`\sqrt{x^3};`
     \sqrt[3]{\frac xy} --> :math:`\sqrt[3]{\frac xy}.`
     For complicated expressions, consider using ``{...}^{1/2}`` instead.